(888) 310-0589 x2

 The number of orders placed by visitors who saw a campaign experience during the attribution window.
 These are not only product orders, but are considered by Evergage to be a goal completion on your site - product purchases, content download registrations, form submissions, newsletter signups, and other goal completions.

-If you’ve configured outliers in Settings, you can exclude outliers in Campaign Statistics by switching this to ON.
+If you’ve configured outliers in Catalog Setup, you can exclude outliers in Campaign Statistics by switching Outlier Filtering to ON.
 For example, suppose a visitor placed an exceptionally large order - which was far above the expected deviance from the average order value - this order could skew the statistics for your campaign and you may want to exclude orders outside of the general range you’ve configured.
+Outlier filtering is retroactive.

 Page load actions